Serving Modesto | Turlock | Stockton | Livermore | Pleasanton

-The only way you really can confirm bed bugs are the cause is to find the bugs in your bed or bedroom.
+The only way you can really confirm that bed bugs are the cause is to find the bugs in your bed or bedroom.
 Often people are bitten when traveling, making diagnosis even more difficult.

 In addition to the direct injury to humans, bed bugs have stink glands that leave odors.
 They also leave unsightly fecal spots on bed sheets and around their hiding places.
 These spots are darkish red in color, roughly round, and can be very small.

 Female bed bugs lay 200 to 500 tiny, white eggs in batches of 10 to 50 on rough surfaces such as wood or paper.
 Glue-like material covers the eggs, which hatch in about 10 days.
 After hatching occurs, the eggshells frequently remain stuck in place.
 Adults live about 10 months, and there can be up to 3 to 4 generations of bed bugs per year.
 Bed bugs can go without feeding for 80 to 140 days.
 Older stages of young can survive longer without feeding than younger ones, and adults have survived without food for more than 400 days.
 A bed bug can take six times its weight in blood, and each feeding can take 3 to 10 minutes.

 Tips For Bed Bug Control